bayareala8s/training/non-technical/leadership/README.md

 ### Problem Solving and Decision Making:
 1. **Tell me about a time when you had to troubleshoot a major system outage.
 What steps did you take to resolve the issue?**

+Certainly!
+Here’s a structured example response to the question about troubleshooting a major system outage:

+---

+**Tell me about a time when you had to troubleshoot a major system outage.
+What steps did you take to resolve the issue?**

+### Situation:
+In my previous role as a Senior IT Engineer, our e-commerce platform experienced a major system outage during a peak sales period.
+The website was completely inaccessible, leading to significant revenue loss and customer dissatisfaction.
+This was a critical issue that needed immediate resolution.

+### Task:
+My task was to quickly diagnose the root cause of the outage, restore the system to full functionality, and implement measures to prevent future occurrences.

+### Action:
+1. **Immediate Response and Communication:**
+   - I immediately assembled an emergency response team, including developers, system administrators, and network engineers, to address the issue.
+   - We established a communication channel (e.g., a dedicated Slack channel) to ensure clear and efficient communication among the team members throughout the troubleshooting process.

+2. **Initial Assessment:**
+   - I started by assessing the situation to understand the scope and impact of the outage.
+We checked the monitoring dashboards, logs, and alerts to gather initial information.
+   - The initial assessment indicated that the issue was related to a database failure, as the database server was unresponsive and generating error messages.

+3. **Isolating the Problem:**
+   - We isolated the affected components to prevent further impact and to allow for focused troubleshooting.
+This involved temporarily rerouting traffic to a maintenance page to inform users about the issue.
+   - I assigned specific team members to investigate different areas: database health, server performance, network connectivity, and application logs.

+4. **Root Cause Analysis:**
+   - Our investigation revealed that the database failure was caused by a sudden spike in traffic, which exhausted the available connections and led to a resource contention issue.
+   - We identified that a recent code deployment included a query that was not optimized for high traffic volumes, which exacerbated the problem.

+5. **Immediate Remediation:**
+   - To restore service quickly, we increased the database server capacity by scaling up the instance size and adding more read replicas to handle the load.
+   - We also reverted the recent code deployment to the previous stable version to eliminate the problematic query.

+6. **Testing and Verification:**
+   - After implementing these changes, we conducted thorough testing to ensure the system was stable and functional.
+This included running performance tests and monitoring the database and server metrics closely.
+   - Once we confirmed that the system was stable, we gradually restored full access to the platform, keeping a close watch for any further issues.

+7. **Post-Incident Review and Long-Term Solutions:**
+   - After resolving the immediate issue, we conducted a post-incident review to analyze what went wrong and how we could prevent similar outages in the future.
+   - We identified the need for better traffic load management and query optimization.
+As a long-term solution, we implemented rate limiting, improved database indexing, and more rigorous performance testing before deployments.
+   - We also updated our monitoring and alerting systems to detect and respond to similar issues more quickly in the future.

+### Result:
+The immediate response and remediation actions successfully restored the e-commerce platform to full functionality within a few hours.
+The post-incident review and implementation of long-term solutions significantly improved our system’s resilience and performance.
+The measures we put in place helped prevent future outages and ensured that we were better prepared to handle high traffic volumes during peak periods.
+This experience reinforced the importance of proactive monitoring, thorough testing, and efficient communication during crisis situations.

+---

+This response demonstrates a structured and effective approach to troubleshooting a major system outage, emphasizing immediate response, root cause analysis, remediation, and long-term preventive measures, leading to a successful resolution and improved system stability.

 2. **Describe a scenario where you had to balance conflicting priorities or demands from different stakeholders.
 How did you handle it?**
 3. **Explain a situation where a project you were leading faced significant obstacles.
 How did you overcome them?**